Frequently Asked Questions

 Q: Who decides when I can return to work?

-A: It is up to the SAP or SAE to make a recommendation for a return-to-duty test, however, the employers decides when or if you are eligible for return to duty.
+A: It is up to the SAP to make a recommendation for a return-to-duty test, however, the employers decides when or if you are eligible for return to duty.

 Q: Can an employee perform safety-sensitive duties before completing the SAP process?